metabase/metabase/docs/administration-guide/databases/oracle.md

 ![Oracle JDBC Download](../images/oracle_jdbc_download.png)

 Before downloading this JAR you may need to sign up for a free account with Oracle.
-We recommend downloading version 12.2.0.1 or greater of the Oracle JDBC driver.
+We have had success with the latest version at the time of this writing, 19.3 (even with older Oracle 12c databases), but any version *should* work.

 ### Adding the Oracle JDBC Driver JAR to the Metabase Plugins Directory